tracel-ai/burn/burn-book/src/building-blocks/record.md

 needs you may have.
 Additionally, the record system performs automatic precision conversion by using Rust types, making it more reliable with fewer manual manipulations.

 It is important to note that the `safetensors` format uses the word *safe* to distinguish itself from Pickle, which is vulnerable to Python code injection.
 On our end, the simple fact that we use Rust already ensures that no code injection is possible.
-To prevent any data corruption, using a recorder with Gzip compression is recommended, as it includes a checksum mechanism.
+If your storage mechanism doesn't handle data corruption, you might prefer a recorder that performs checksum validation (i.e., any recorder with Gzip compression).

 ## Recorder